Undergraduate Programme

 EE2050 | Design Principles and Manufacturing Technologies | 3 | - | ||

-MA2300 | Management for Engineers | 3 | - | ||
+EE3070 | Computational Methods in Electrical and Electronic Engineering | 3 | - | ||

 4 | EE2060 | Electromagnetic Theory | 3 | - | |